ERCOT breaks another power record, tracker shows - NewsBreak

 ERCOT breaks another power record, tracker shows

-AUSTIN (KXAN) — In the midst of a record-breaking weekend for heat , the Electric Reliability Council of Texas set another power record, according to its online tracker.
-It’s the second time this week ERCOT has set a new record for all-time power usage in July.UPDATE: ERCOT asks Texans to conserve electricity Monday
+AUSTIN (KXAN) — In the midst of a record-breaking weekend for heat, the Electric Reliability Council of Texas set another power record, according to its online tracker.
+It’s the second time this week that ERCOT has set a new record in July and for all-time power usage.

-ERCOT officials confirmed Friday it hit a new all-time peak record and a July peak record, with 78,204 megawatts, breaking the previous unofficial all-time peak record of 77,460 megawatts set July 5.
-There is still sufficient power on reserve to meet demand, and no emergency requests for power conservation have been issued to consumers.

 On Saturday, ERCOT unofficially set a new all-time weekend peak record of 77,359 megawatts, officials added.